 Now that you have your Serial Programmer fixed, we’ll show you how to program the ESP-01 using this module.
 Attach the ESP-01 board to the USB Serial programmer as follows.

 - While holding down the pushbutton, plug the ESP-01 USB programmer into your computer.

-Note: if you don’t hold-down properly the pushbutton before plugging it to your computer, your ESP-01 might fail to boot in flashing mode causing an error uploading new code.
+Note: if you don’t hold-down properly the pushbutton before plugging it into your computer, your ESP-01 might fail to boot in flashing mode, causing an error uploading new code.